cshreyastech/RoboND-Kinematics-Project/RoboND-Kinematics-Report.md

 Gripper could successfully pick and place 9 out of 10 objects from the shelf and the calculations works.
 The project successfully satisfies the requirements.
 There are few scope of improvements in the project.

-Markup : ```javascript
-         ```
-Markup : 1.
-One of the object was not properly dropped at the destination, this was due to imaginary numbers in the theta values.
+- One of the object was not properly dropped at the destination, this was due to imaginary numbers in the theta values.
 This was due to taking square root of a negative number in the calculation.
-		 2. Wrist rotates 360 degrees multiple times which is needless.
+- Wrist rotates 360 degrees multiple times which is needless.

 Just a note : Added Start and End timmer in the code to identify the performance of the code.
 Performance of the code impoved 10x after minimizing simplify() from the code.